 Keywords: Worldwide, inter-sectors, IAEA supported, website

-The ISEMIR has been set up by the IAEA in January 2009 to be focussed on very specific topical areas where radiation protection stakes for the workers are not trivial, and where there are still pending issues and gaps The first two selected areas are:
+The ISEMIR project was initiated by the IAEA in January 2009 to focus on very specific topical areas where occupational radiation protection for the workers is not trivial, and where there are still pending issues and gaps.
+The first two selected areas are:

-To help to improve occupational radiation protection programmes in medical, research and industrial areas:
+To help to improve occupational radiation protection programmes in specific medical, research and industrial areas:

 - to facilitate the implementation of ALARA practices and effective exposure management;